Caleb9/syno-photo-frame/README.md

 reasons.
 First, current version of Synology Photos (1.6.0 at the time of writing) does not allow slideshow speed adjustments, and changes photo every 3 or 4 seconds - way too fast for a photo frame.
-Second, running a full www browser is much more resource demanding than a simple console app, which matters when using Raspberry Pi, especially in its Zero variant.
+Second, running a full www browser is more resource demanding than a simple static image app, which matters when using Raspberry Pi, especially in the Zero variant.

 ### Security Disclaimer